smart-on-fhir/api-server/README.md

 ### Prerequisites
 * Download and install [Grails 2.2.4](http://grails.org/download)
-* Install MongoDB (locally or use a remote service)
+* Install Postgres (locally or use a remote service)

 ###  Run it (using default config)
 ```